 Technically-speaking, the gut connects to key areas such as the brain, vagus nerve and Enteric nervous system.
+The enteric nervous system is part of the peripheral nervous system, so to is the autonomic nervous system.
 You can learn more about this in this Food For Thought TEDx video.

-And the gut is a complicated place.
-It relies upon healthy bacteria - called our microbiome - as well as the multiple organs that makes up our digestive system.
+The gut is a complicated place, it relies upon healthy bacteria - called our microbiome - as well as the multiple organs that makes up our digestive system.
 Research suggests that the bacteria living in our digestive tract plays a significant role in our overall health, with links to:

 Irritable bowel syndrome (IBS)